TTK4130/ttk4130.github.io/docs/animation.rst

     <div id="threejs-container" style="width: 100%; height: 60vh; min-height: 400px; border: 1px solid #555;"></div>

 With all the imports and containers in place, we can now start writing our animation.
-In a new script block we'll create a new scene inside an E6 module using :code:`<script type="module">`.
+In a new script block we create a new scene inside an E6 module using :code:`<script type="module">`.
-We'll start by importing Three.js and OrbitControls.
+First it is necessary to import Three.js and OrbitControls.
 OrbitControls is just a simple example script which makes the animation window interactive.
 This gives you controls such as zoom and pan when displaying your animation.

 .. code::